 Clear, White Hairs

 This is definitely not the time to harvest.
-If the trichomes are clear, they won’t be potent enough for harvest, and your final yield will suffer because of it.
-You should wait until nearly half of the hairs are darker in color and are no longer sticking out so straight.
+If the trichomes are clear, they won’t be potent enough for harvest, and your final yield will suffer.
+Wait until nearly half of the hairs are dark in color and not sticking out so straight.

 Half Clear or Cloudy Trichomes

-It is still rather early for a harvest.
-The buds have not reached their full-size potential, although they will still produce a high if you harvest them now.
+It is still too soon to harvest.
+The buds haven’t reached their full potential, although they will still produce a high if harvested now.
 This type of high will most likely be more energetic or “speedy.”
-The strain’s odor will develop further if you wait to harvest.
+You’ll get a stronger odor and flavor if you wait, however.

 Mostly Cloudy Trichomes